A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Introduction

 \begin{thmintro} Let $S$ be a connected orientable surface of finite type of complexity at least 2.
 If all hyperbolic groups are residually finite, then the following holds.
 Let $g,h\in MCG(S)$ be pseudo-Anosovs with no common proper power, and let $q\in \mathbb Q_{>0}$.
 Then there exists a finite group $G$ and a homomorphism $\psi:MCG(S)\to G$ so that $ord(\psi(g))/ord(\psi(h))=q$, where $ord$ denotes the order. \end{thmintro}

-The property established in the theorem is called \emph{omnipotence for pseudo-Anosovs}, and it has been used in~\cite{BridsonReidWilton} to study profinite rigidity of $3$--manifold groups.
-For example, they show that a positive answer to their question implies the following.
+The property established in the theorem is called \emph{omnipotence for pseudo-Anosovs}.
+In \cite{BridsonReidWilton}, the authors study profinite rigidity of $3$--manifold groups using the notion of \emph{$\pi_1(\Sigma)$-congruence} omnipotence, where there is the additional requirement that the finite quotients are congruence quotients.
+It is not known whether mapping class groups have the congruence subgroup property, see \cite[Problem 2.10]{Kirby_list}\cite[Conjecture on page 75]{Ivanov_list}, but if so, then the two notions of omnipotence for pseudo-Anosovs are equivalent.

+In \cite{BridsonReidWilton} it is shown that a positive answer to their Question 5.1 implies the following.
 Let $M$ be a closed hyperbolic 3-manifold with first Betti number $1$.
 Let $N$ be a compact 3-manifold so that $\pi_1M$ and $\pi_1N$ have isomorphic profinite completions.
 Then $M$ and $N$ have a common finite cyclic cover.